Recipe by Katie Mae

 water as called for

 - Add ½ cup of uncooked quinoa to a glass jar.
 Add enough water to cover the quinoa with about an inch of water on top.
 Cover with a cheese cloth or paper towel and secure it with a rubber band.
-Let the quinoa soak for 8 to 12 hours.
+Let the quinoa soak for 8 to 12 hours at room temperature.

-- After 8 to 12 hours of soaking, pour off the water and rinse the quinoa with room temperature water.
+- After 8 to 12 hours of soaking, drain/discard the soak water and rinse the quinoa with new room-temperature water.
 Rinse about 2 to 3 times.
-Drain all of the water out of the jar.
-Once again, cover with a cheesecloth or paper towel and secure it with a rubber band.
+Add the quinoa back to the jar—without any water this time.
+Cover with a cheesecloth or paper towel and secure it with a rubber band.

 - Set the jar in a low light, room temperature location.
 Make sure the room is not overly hot.
 Let it sit for about 4 to 6 hours.
 When you start to see little sprouts on the quinoa, you will know that it is ready.
 The tails do not have to get very long.

-- Add about 3 cups of water (purified is best) to the sprouts and place the jar in a low-light, room temperature location for 2 days.
+- Add about 3 cups of room temperature water (purified is best) to the quinoa sprouts and place the jar in a low-light, room temperature location for 2 days.
 Gently stir the liquid twice a day.
 After two days, it should be ready to be consumed.

 Fermented foods are easily contaminated so make sure the jar is completely clean.
 The final rejuvelac should taste like flat lemonade and have a slight yellow tint.
 If it tastes like sour milk, don’t drink it.
 After it has fermented for about two days, store it in the refrigerator for up to one week.